rashmi-patil-1492/IMS-assignment/README.md

 ## Installing ffmpeg

-[ffmpeg][] is tool that helped me with video encoding. ffmpeg is a cross platform tool that helps with recording, converting and streaming audio and video files.
+[ffmpeg][] is tool that helped me with video encoding. ffmpeg is a cross platform tool that helps with encoding, converting and streaming audio and video files.

 There are two ways to install ffmpeg
 1. Through the source files that can be downloaded from the [download link][]